mithrandie/csvq/docs/_posts/2006-01-02-analytic-functions.md

 _return_
 : [integer]({{ '/reference/value.html#integer' | relative_url }})

-Return ranks of records in a group.
+Returns the ranks of records in a group.

 ### DENSE_RANK